D class Melbourne tram: History

 To meet a franchise commitment to introduce new trams to replace Z-class trams, 59 German built Siemens Combino low-floor trams were introduced by M>Tram.

 The first tram arrived for testing in August 2002, and the first four entered service in November 2002.
 M>Tram operations were transferred to Yarra Trams in April 2004 following negotiations with the State Government after National Express handed the M>Tram franchise back to the government in December 2002.

 To aid disabled access to trams from platform stops, 'gap eliminators' were fitted to all 59 D1 and D2-class trams in 2013.
 Costing $400,000 to fit to the fleet, they are a strip attached to the door step of the trams that prevent the wheels of wheelchairs from getting stuck between the door step and platform.
 'Gap eliminators' proved successful in an earlier 2012 trial on two route 96 Ds, before being fitted to all D1 and D2-class trams.
 In August 2004, D1 3507 was badly damaged in a collision and returned to Germany in November 2004 for repairs.
 It did not return to service until March 2009.

 In early 2013, all 59 D1 and D2-class trams had their passenger information systems upgraded to announce upcoming stops.
-The upgrade, which cost $343,000, allows announcements on all routes on which D-class trams regularly travel and their alternative deviations, informing passengers of upcoming stops and connections.
+The upgrade, which cost $343,000, allows announcements on all routes on which D class trams regularly travel and their alternative deviations, informing passengers of upcoming stops and connections.

+In December 2021, D2 class 5008 was withdrawn from service and is now stored at Preston Workshops and is used for spare parts on other D class trams.
+D2 5008 was later returned to service in February 2026.

-D class trams are now operated by Malvern and Brunswick depots, all together is 59 D-class trams in Melbourne operate with route 5, 6, 16, 19 and 72 served by D1 and D2-class trams.
+D class trams are now operated by Malvern and Brunswick depot, all together there are 58 in service D class trams in Melbourne which operate on route 5, 6, 16, 19 and 72.

-Fatigue Cracking
+Fatigue cracking

 The bodies of both D1 and D2-class vehicles were found to be developing microscopic cracks in November 2006, which could lead to structural collapse in the event of an accident.
 This resulted in all 59 Combino trams undergoing structural work to strengthen their frames.
 The repairs necessitated the removal of between four and eight seats per tram, leaving D1-class trams with 32 seats and D2-class trams with 56.

-D class trams are either in the PTV livery or all over advertising livery.
+Refurbishment

+Commencing in late 2023, all 59 D class trams received a minor refurbishment, which involved new stop buttons, a new floor and a repainted interior.
+The refurbishment program was completed in mid 2026.